miker704/Strife/patches2.md

     - Switch to promise based solution for refresh loading screen animation fade out instead of solely using settimeouts.
     - Switch to promise based solution for intrusion loading screen animation fade out instead of solely using settimeouts.
     - Switch to promise based solution for error boundary loading screen animation fade out instead of solely using settimeouts.
+    - Switch to promise based solution for delete server (telefrag) loading screen animation fade out instead of solely using settimeouts.

 ## Backend Changes